Thursday 7th November 2019

 - Bringing value to the rail sector through data analytics and technology

 - Facilitating collaboration between data scientists and rail domain experts

 Bridging the AI Gap: Uniting Data Scientists and Data Engineers for Accelerated Analytics Insight Using Talend

 Ben Saunders, Expert Solutions Engineer, Talend

-In this session we demonstrate how Talend can be used to dramatically enhance the productivity of your Data Science and Data Engineering teams by continually delivering high quality, trusted data to the Cloud whilst also enabling a viable MLOps solution.
+In this session, Ben will demonstrate how Talend can be used to dramatically enhance the productivity of your Data Science and Data Engineering teams by continually delivering high quality, trusted data to the Cloud while also enabling a viable MLOps solution.